Art of Living Foundation

 The Art of Living Foundation is a volunteer-based, humanitarian and educational non-governmental organization (NGO).
 It was founded in 1981 by Ravi Shankar.
-The Art of Living Foundation has its centers in 180 countries.
-Art of Living offers several stress-elimination and self-development programs based on breathing techniques, meditation and yoga.
+The Art of Living Foundation has centers in 180 countries.

+The foundation is dedicated to fostering inner peace, reducing stress, and promoting spiritual development through various wellness programs.

+Beyond its educational initiatives, the foundation engages in various humanitarian efforts, including disaster relief, poverty alleviation, prisoner rehabilitation, women's empowerment, campaigns against female feticide, and environmental sustainability.

 Organization

-Art of Living Foundation has been an educational and humanitarian organization in the U.S. since 1989.
+The Art of Living Foundation has been an educational and humanitarian organization in the U.S. since 1989.
 Accredited as a United Nations non-governmental organization in 1996, it works in special consultative status with the UN's Economic and Social Council.

 The majority of the officers of the organization, along with most of its teachers and staff, are volunteers.
-Many of its programs are conducted through, or in conjunction with a partner organization, the International Association for Human Values (IAHV).
+Many of its programs are conducted through or in conjunction with a partner organization, the International Association for Human Values (IAHV).
 It's programs draw on Advaita Vedanta tradition and practices.

 The Foundation operates as a charitable or a non-profit organization with chapters in many parts of the world.

 According to the tax return filed by the American chapter, AOL Foundation had total revenues of $US5.5 million, an income of $US3.5 million from course fees and expenditure of $US3.4 million from July 2006 to June 2007.
 Net assets at the beginning of July 2007 amounted to $US7.7 million.